Amtrak California Zephyr title card

 Not all locations can handle checked baggage; your first and last stations must offer this service.

 • Amtrak allows two bags up to 50 lbs.
-Seventy-five linear inches are per person for free.
+Seventy-five linear inches are available per person at no cost.

-• Charges apply for additional and oversized luggage, up to four bags total.
+• Charges apply for additional and oversized luggage, with a total of up to four bags.

 Add-Ons: Bikes and Pets